-New this year: License, permit and application fees for nonresident hunters will increase starting July 1, 2020.
-The increased nonresident permit fees are listed in the table below.
-For a complete list of Utah's license and permit fees, visit wildlife.utah.gov/licenses/fees.html.
+Reminder: License, permit and application fees for nonresident hunters increased on July 1.
+2020.
+The increased nonresident permit fees are listed in the following table.
+For a complete list of Utah's license and permit fees, visit wildlife. utah.gov/licenses/fees.html.